maread99/beanahead/README.md

 You'll get the hang of it.
 And don't worry, the transaction that ends up on your main ledger will have the payee as defined on the statement, not "Top"!

-> :information: matches are case-insensitive
+> :information_source: matches are case-insensitive

 ## Reconciling